0x07cc/ips-cc/README.md

 A program that has the purpose to block TCP data packets containing a given pattern.
 It uses iptables, available in the Linux Kernel >=2.4 .
 It can be programmed to block incoming or outgoing traffic just by editing the iptables rule.
+It doesn't handle IPv6 packets.
+It can also be programmed to send RST/ACK replies to dropped packets in order to kill/continue the connection.

 ## Arch Linux: Quick Start
 Installing: